-Your thermostat might be broken, and this can also easily be checked with your multimeter on the “voltage” setting.
+Your thermostat might be broken which can easily be checked with the “voltage” setting on your multimeter.

-If the thermostat or AC switches are not working, this is the reason stopping the air conditioner from working efficiently.
+If the thermostat or AC switches are not working, this is what is stopping the AC unit from working efficiently.
 You can order replacement parts from your auto parts store.
 Note the serial number on the side of the thermostat before ordering.

 Step 4: Check If the Fans Are Working